zentity-io/zentity/README.md

 # zentity

-zentity is an [Elasticsearch](https://www.elastic.co/products/elasticsearch) plugin for real-time entity resolution.
-It aims to be:
+zentity is an **[Elasticsearch](https://www.elastic.co/products/elasticsearch)** plugin for entity resolution.

+zentity aims to be:

 - **Simple** - Entity resolution is hard. zentity makes it easy.
-- **Fast** - Get results at interactive speeds.
+- **Fast** - Get results in real-time.
 From milliseconds to low seconds.
 - **Generic** - Resolve anything.
 People, companies, locations, sessions, and more.
 - **Transitive** - Resolve over multiple hops.
 Recursion finds dynamic identities.
 - **Multi-source** - Resolve over multiple indices with disparate mappings.